 THE OTHER DISCIPLE

 The Other Disciple, like Nicodemus and Joseph of Arimathea, was a friend of Jesus and of Peter and very likely of John Zebedee.
 He resembles very much the Rich Young Ruler or the well-known John Mark, the son Mary that had opened her home to Jesus and His followers.
 This Other Disciple stood by Peter during this difficult time and gathered all of the dispersed flock so they could meet the Risen Jesus and receive further instructions for the mission of Christ.
 He was someone that could fill in while Jesus could not be present.
-For Christians, Christ and because of Easter, is always present (Mt.28: 20).
+For Christians, Christ and because of Easter, is always present (Matthew 28:20).
 Nevertheless, I have been blessed with friends like “The Other Disciple” that have been with me when life was most difficult.
 No doubt, you too had similar encounters with invaluable friends.
 It was because of Easter that a friend gave His life for his friends.
-We can have such a friend in Jesus (Jn.15: 13-15).
+We can have such a friend in Jesus (John 15:13-15).